How do your services work?

 Yes, as long as you are opting for traditional cord blood banking only and no placenta blood banking.
 You will need to check with the company you are working with for their instructions.
 We have plenty of clients that have this done and still encapsulate their placenta.

 What if I am opting for tissue banking?
 Can I still encapsulate my placenta?

 If only the cord &/or part of the placenta is being banked then yes.
 If the entire placenta is being banked, then no.

 What if I give birth prematurely?

-Premature birth does not automatically determine your placenta being unfit for encapsulation and I have encapsulated numerous preterm placentas.
-I have found that most doctors and midwives will try to still accommodate your wishes to take your placenta home with you and will try to either do a blood test, send only a piece of placenta to pathology, or will only do a bed-side visual examination in order to not have to send the entire placenta to pathology.
-However, in some cases the placenta legitimately does need to be sent to pathology in order to determine possible preterm cause.
-Ultimately it is up to the decision of your doctor as to whether your placenta will be released or not.
+Premature birth does not automatically make your placenta unfit for encapsulation and we have found that most care providers will still accommodate your wishes to take your placenta home with you.
+If your care provider suggests testing to the placenta due to premature birth, they (or you) may suggest either a blood test, sending only a piece of placenta to pathology, or a bed-side visual examination so you are still able to have your placenta encapsulated.
+However, in some cases the placenta does need to be sent to pathology for in-depth testing in order to determine a possible cause of preterm birth.
+Ultimately the release of your placenta in this situation is up to the decretion of your doctor.

 What if there's meconium staining?